Video games in South Korea: 1980s–1990s

-In December 1985, Daewoo released the Zemmix, a MSX-based video game console.
+In December 1985, Daewoo released the Zemmix, an MSX-based video game console.
 It was the first domestic gaming hardware success, owing its sales to the huge number of imported and bootlegged games available.
 Because of that, domestic game development wasn't seen as necessary until July 1987, when a law protecting copyright ownership of computer programs was enacted.
 This led to the creation of small businesses with the intention of producing and publishing games.
 The country's first fully-fledged computer game was Sin'geom-ui Jeonseol, also known as Legend of the Sword, released for the Apple II computer platform in 1987.
 It was programmed by Nam In-Hwan and distributed by Aproman, being primarily influenced by the Ultima series.

 Most of the stores that made unauthorized copies of games started to port them to Zemmix, the most representative publisher being Zemina, the first company to publish a domestic title, Brother Adventure, a Mario Bros. clone.
 However, the copyright law only covered the code itself, allowing the video game adaptation of foreign games.
-A group of Japanese companies (including Taito, Konami and Capcom) brought to court cases against Haitai and Young Toys, but failed to win anything because the games in question were released before the enactment of the law.
+A group of Japanese companies (including Taito, Konami and Capcom) brought court cases against Haitai and Young Toys, but failed to win anything because the games in question were released before the enactment of the law.
 Most of the original Korean games were made by independent teams, such as "Mickey Soft's Kkoedori" and "New Age Team's Legendly Night".
 The Korean company Topia was one of the first to begin producing action role-playing games, one of which was Pungnyu Hyeopgaek, for MS-DOS, in 1989.
 It was the first Korean title published for an IBM PC compatible and set in ancient China.

 Foreign companies like Sega and Nintendo had difficulty entering the market, so they licensed out their consoles to Korean companies.
 Samsung took Sega's Master System, which was then released in April 1989 as the "Samsung Gam*Boy".
-Most of the games were released on Korea on their original languages, being Phantasy Star the first game to be fully translated to Hangul.
+Most of the games were released in Korea in their original languages, with Phantasy Star the first game to be fully translated to Hangul.
 One year later, the Mega Drive arrived with the name of "Super Gam*Boy", having in 1992 all Samsung consoles renamed to "Aladdin Boy".
 Samsung also produced its own game, a shoot 'em up called "Uju Geobukseon".
 Hyundai was the responsible for the releasing the NES, named Comboy.
 However, it didn't have any translated games.